Tomires/thesis-masters/technology.md

 Navigator has been written in C# using Unity game engine.
 Unity allows us to deploy on mobile headsets running the Android operating system as well as personal computers running Microsoft Windows, while maintaining a single codebase.

 In order to support multiple head-mounted units (HMD), we have to target a number of software development kits (SDK), namely Oculus Utilities (Oculus Go, Quest and Rift)[8], Microsoft Mixed Reality Toolkit (Windows Mixed Reality headsets)[9] and Valve's OpenVR (HTC Vive, Valve Index).[10]
-While these tools provide some degree of compatibility with headsets from other manufacturers, we have opted to use a wrapper called TButt, which provides abstractions of basic functions for controlling handling and locomotion, greatly reducing complexity of our code.[11]
+While these tools provide some degree of compatibility with headsets from other manufacturers, we have opted to use a wrapper called TButt, which provides abstractions of basic functions for controller handling and locomotion, greatly reducing complexity of our code.[11]

 SDK incompatibilities have long been a large issue in VR development, however the release of version 1.0 of Khronos Group's OpenXR at SIGGRAPH 2019 conference held in July 2019 signifies a leap in this area by offering standardized APIs for all HMDs.
 The specification is supported by all major VR/AR HMD vendors, as well as other stakeholders in the technology space.[12]